w3c/wcag3/guidelines/groups/input-operation/input-operation/hover-or-focus-content-persistent.md

 **Procedure**

-For additional content or focus that appears on hover check that:
+For additional content or focus that appears on hover:

-1. The additional content stays visible and does not automatically close after a time.
+1. Check that the additional content stays visible and does not automatically close after a time.

 **Expected results**